-If at any time during the blending process you notice that the motor is straining too much, shut it off and add a bit more liquid.
+If at any time during the blending process, you notice that the motor is straining too much, shut it off and add a bit more liquid.

 It’s not difficult to notice an overworked motor, as, for one, the blades likely won’t spin, and there will also be a present burning smell, along with a loud sound coming from inside the blender’s body.
-Failing to address this will dramatically reduce your appliance’s lifespan and cause a wide variety of additional problems.